michaelchan77/BENG183FinalReport/Group2_HiGlass/main.md

 Preparing data from Hi-C experiments or annotations from ChiP-seq and RNA-seq experiments for import into HiGlass is a straightforward process.
 This guide outlines the essential tools and steps required to format and import your data into HiGlass successfully.

 ### 2D Tracks<a name="41"></a>
-For visualization of contact structures from Hi-C sequencing data.
+For visualization of chromatin contact structures from Hi-C sequencing data.

 #### Tools required: <br>
 Python (3.x) <br>